Joseph C. Miller: Biography

 Miller was treasurer of the African Studies Association from 1989 to 1993 and served as president of that organization in 2005 and 2006.
 He was president of the American Historical Association in 1998.
 In 2004 he received a Guggenheim Fellowship to study the world history of slavery.
 He was inducted into the American Academy of Arts and Sciences in 2018, shortly before his death from cancer.

+If a historical understanding of change teaches one lesson about life, it would be humility, with a strong overtone of irony.